Tigers vs. White Sox Player Props Betting Odds

 |2

-Check out the latest odds and place your bets on any of Michael Lorenzen's player props with DraftKings Sportsbook.
+Check out the latest odds and place your bets on any of Eduardo Rodríguez's player props with DraftKings Sportsbook.

 Riley Greene Props